QED1224/Toontown-Resources/README.md

 #### Special Cases

-For all SOS Cards, `randChance` is assigned 0.
+For all SOS Cards, `randChoice` is assigned 0.

 ## Cog Attack Accuracy <a name="cog-atk-accuracy"></a>